mvrkkk/creditscoring_iwis/README.md

 ### IWIS - Credit scoring

 Description:

-Given a train and test datastes - build a binary classififer which will predict whether or not a client's loan will be aproved or declined
+Given a train and test datasets - build a binary classififer which will predict whether or not a client's loan will be aproved or declined

 Data: